Virinco/WATS-Client-Converter-Listen/README.md

 ![AutoSave Step](images/AutoSave%20Step.PNG)

 ### Step 2
-Next, you will configure the **AutoSave to Text** steps to store the desired data.
-Note that each SoundCheck AutoSave steps can only save one type of data (i.e., Data, Results, and Waveforms).
+Next, you will configure the **AutoSave to Text** step to store the desired data.
+Note that each SoundCheck AutoSave step can only save one type of data (i.e., Data, Results, and Waveforms).
 If you want to store both **Data** and **Results** you will need two **AutoSave to Text** steps as in the sequence above.
 Note, the SoundCheck WATS converter does not support waveforms at this time.

 Each **AutoSave to Text** step needs to be configured to save the **Time**, **Lot No.**, and **Serial No.** as shown below.
 To store **Results** (e.g., single values), select the **Results** radio button above and choose the results that you want saved by selecting their names in the **Results** listbox.